A Real Need or GAS (Gear Acquisition Syndrome)

 The chart below gives you some idea of the relationship between the sizes of sensors.

 The most popular sensor sizes are 4/3, APSC, Full Frame and Medium Format, which I have listed in ascending order according to sensor size.
 As the sensor gets larger, the depth of field decreases, so one of the advantages of 4/3 and APSC is that it is much easier to get everything in focus without resorting to a tripod.
-The disadvantage is it is more difficult to blur the background and create bokeh.
-The smaller the sensor, the smaller the lens, the less light passes through to the sensor, making them less effective in low light situations—also, the smaller the sensor.
-These fewer pixels can impact resolution and image quality.
-The disadvantage of Full Frame and Medium format is with a bigger sensor, and lenses are larger, heavier, and often cost double to get the same image quality.
+The disadvantage is creating bokeh or blurting the background is more challenging with smaller sensors.
+The smaller the sensor, the smaller the lens, and the less light passes through to the sensor, making them less effective in low-light situations.
+The smaller the sensor, the fewer the pixels, which reduces the measurement of light and colour, impacting resolution and image quality.
+The disadvantages of Full Frame and Medium format are that with a bigger sensor, lenses are larger and heavier, and a shallower field depth makes it harder to get everything in focus.
+If you purchase the same quality of camera and lenses in the full-frame version rather than APSC, it is, on average, twice as expensive, and the same relationship generally follows between medium format and full-frame cameras.
+It is not unusual for some photographs to use cameras with various sensor sizes for different purposes.

 You may wonder how sensor sizes impact image quality online and in print.
 If you are posting online, any size sensor will do a great job.
 The resolution of most computer screens is very low.
-Resolution wise, and if you are printing 8 by 10 or even 13 by 19, the resolution found in any of these sensors will be fine.
-That is not to say you can not print larger, but there are differences as the print gets larger.
+Resolution-wise, if you print eight by ten or even thirteen by nineteen, the resolution in any of these sensors will be acceptable.
+That is not to say you can not print larger, but you will more readily see the differences when you print larger.

 DSLR versus Mirrorless

-Most major camera companies have moved their development staff to mirrorless cameras, and some have entirely abandoned DSLR cameras altogether.
-Canon has announced they will stop developing lenses for their DSLR line.
-Sony is discontinuing its DSLR cameras, and Nikon has announced they will concentrate their energy on their mirrorless line.
+Most major camera companies have moved their engineering staff to mirrorless cameras, and some have abandoned DSLR cameras altogether, even though they still market some DSLRs.
+Canon has announced that it will stop developing lenses for its DSLR line.
+Sony is discontinuing its DSLR cameras, and Nikon has announced that it will concentrate its energy on its mirrorless line.
+Fujifilm, of course, primarily engineers and manufactures mirrorless cameras.
 In addition to this, the camera market is shrinking, so camera manufacturers will need to focus on less variety.
 Mirrorless cameras have several advantages over DSLRs as they are smaller, lighter, and have more advanced technologies like pixel shift, advanced tracking and IBIS.

-So if you are buying your first camera or don’t have a lot of lenses, a Mirrorless came is your best bet.
-If you are heavily invested in lenses, you may want to upgrade to another DSLR or look into lens adaptors for mirrorless cameras or cash in your lens to finance new mirrorless lenses.
+So, if you are buying your first camera or don’t have a lot of lenses, a Mirrorless camera is your best bet.
+If you are heavily invested in lenses, you may want to upgrade to another DSLR; another option is to look into lens adaptors for mirrorless cameras or sell your lenses to finance new mirrorless lenses.
 I have noticed that the newer mirrorless lenses have different characteristics than my old DSLR lenses.
-The newer mirrorless lenses seem sharper, and the sweet spot on the lenses is one or two stops lower than my DSLR lenses.
+The newer mirrorless lenses seem sharper, and the sweet spot on the lenses is one or two stops lower than my old film or DSLR lenses.

 References